Coming from ngx-formly? The migration guide maps every concept side-by-side and includes a checklist for porting a non-trivial app.

 NgForgeControl / NgForgeHostControlMarker directives that absorb meta + aria onto the canonical control element (template attr / hostDirectives)

-withCustomFields()Bundle your field definitions into a provider factory — mirrors withMaterialFields() in structure
+withCustomFields()Bundle your field definitions into a provider factory that mirrors withMaterialFields() in structure

 2. Your First Form